Hgoatly/Discover-Skane/testing.md

 ## JSHint:

-- JSHint was used to test the validity of the Javascript code in the project.
-'Const' and 'let' were flagged as warnings, but once it was told to recognise ECMAScript 6 features by adding: '/*jshint esversion: 6 */' at the top, all Javascript code passed with no errors or warnings.
+- JSHint was used to test the validity of the Javascript code in the project. 'const' and 'let' were flagged as warnings, but once it was told to recognise ECMAScript 6 features by adding: '/*jshint esversion: 6 */' at the top, all Javascript code passed with no errors or warnings.
 Undefined and unused vairables are noted however, but these are all either defined in other files, necessary for the Google maps API functionality, or in the case of the '$' sign, necessary for jquery - which has been used extensively in the project.